-Accountability: a situation where an individual can be called to account for his/her actions by another individual or body authorized both to do so and to give recognition to the individual for those actions (Jaques Requisite Organization 1998)
+Accountability: a situation where an individual can be called to account for their actions by another individual or body authorized both to do so and to give recognition to the individual for those actions (Jaques Requisite Organization 1998)

 Organizations that lack an understanding and sense of accountability make employees feel like they are being asked to swim world record times in a pool of Jello.
-Everyone is trying hard … and the system of work is forcing them to push harder and gain little progress.
+Everyone is trying hard … and the work system is forcing them to push harder and gain little progress.

 This starts with confusion over what it means to be a Manager.

 You are employed and paid for your efforts using your talents to complete certain work.
-You keep your job because you have proven your effectiveness to meet what is expected under your work conditions.
+You keep your job because you have proven effective in meeting expectations under your work conditions.